bzhong/SSD-based-storage-system/README.md

 ### Steps to build

 1. Download all source code and unzip them to a directory.
 You can find the lastest version in https://github.com/bzhong/SSD-based-storage-system.
 2. Download Tinyxml2, a open source xml parser, through link https://github.com/leethomason/tinyxml2.
-Then copy tinyxml2.h and tinyxml2.cpp to common directory.
+Then copy tinyxml2.h and tinyxml2.cpp to input_generator directory.
 3. Compile and build using Xcode.

 ## Sample Input Files